"What is man that he should be mindful of

 thus himself -- an extrapolation of his own ego.
 Today however, we

-know different.
+believe we know different.
 Instead of having the security which came with

 believing in our singular importance, we are instead faced with the